 - Any electrical faults should be reported immediately to the site team.
-Faulty fittings (e.g. cracked sockets etc.) should be isolated until repaired. - Portable appliance testing (PAT) is arranged by the school and Estates Manager. - Staff must not bring electrical items in from home. - The periodic inspection of fixed electrical installations is arranged by the school and trust in line with contractual agreements. - Electrical extension leads must be only as a temporary measure and must be fully unwound.
-Multiple socket adaptors must not be used. - Third parties hiring school facilities must provide evidence that any electrical equipment brought on to school premises has passed a PAT test within the last year.
+Faulty fittings (e.g. cracked sockets etc.) should be isolated until repaired. - Portable appliance testing (PAT) is arranged by the school and Estates Manager. - Staff must not bring electrical items in from home. - The periodic inspection of fixed electrical installations is arranged by the school and trust in line with contractual agreements. - Third parties hiring school facilities must provide evidence that any electrical equipment brought on to school premises has passed a PAT test within the last year.